CSHoggard/-Lithic_Illustrations/README.md

-This repository contains the data and code for our paper:
+This repository contains the data and code for our manuscript:

-Hoggard, C.S., Birch, T., Stade, C.M., Janin, K. & Riede, F. (submitted).
+Hoggard, C.S., Birch, T., Stade, C.M., Janin, K. & Riede, F. (XXXX).
 Evaluating the Suitability of Lithic Illustrations in Morphometric Analyses.
-Archaeological and Anthropological Sciences.

 ### Licenses